tompazourek/Colourful/README.md

 * F2 *(Cool White Fluorescent)*
 * F7 *(D65 simulator, Daylight simulator)*
 * F11 *(Philips TL84, Ultralume 40)*
-* *(custom white points)*
+* *(user-defined white points)*

 ### Chromatic adaptation

-Right now there is only one chromatic adaptation method, the **von Kries chromatic adaptation method**.
-Custom used-defined chromatic adaptation methods are also supported.
+Right now, the chromatic adaptation is performed in the LMS color space by using the **von Kries chromatic adaptation method**.
 The von Kries chromatic adaptation method can be parametrized using **LMS transformation matrix**.
 These LMS transformation matrices are available:

 * Bradford (default)
 * Von Kries (Hunt-Pointer-Estevez adjusted for D65)